 DENNIS FOSTER’S FOUR STEPS TO SYMPATHY

-When writers allow readers insight into a character’s secret self readers tend to understand, judge, forgive and then sympathise with the confessor.
+When writing, a storyteller decides how much of each character’s secret life to expose.
+The more of their secret and private selves are exposed, the more rounded the characterisation.
+By allowing readers insight into a character’s secret self, readers tend to understand, judge, forgive and then sympathise with the ‘confessor’.

 Secrets bind and separate in strict accordance with who’s in on them.Lionel Shriver, We Need To Talk About Kevin